kylebakerio/mindseal/README.md

 This is the most efficient way to acquire new information, and is called spaced repitition.
 Its roots go over a century back.

-The vision is using a shared codebase for a responsive mobile-friendly website, a desktop app (via electron), and a mobile app (at least at first--a port to React Native is planned after a phonegap deploy is live as a stopgap).
+The vision is using a shared codebase for a responsive mobile-friendly website, a chrome extension (from which you can add cards while browsing, effortlessly), a desktop app (via electron), and a mobile app (at least at first--a port to React Native is planned after a phonegap deploy is live as a stopgap).
+All of these will be sync'd.

 I love mithril, so I'm coding it in mithril, because this is for me and the love of what I do, and mithril makes me love what I do more.
 Thanks Leo.